CodeYourFuture/syllabus/docs/workshops/deployment/mentors-guide.md

 - K.I.S.S.
 - Give them a recipe for what to do and have them practice it
 - LATER weeks can see discussion of finer points (advantages, bigger picture, alternatives exist, etc)
-- If possible, have a gallery in place, the students will detect when they have named incorrectly
+- If possible, have a gallery in place, the trainees will detect when they have named incorrectly

-## Simple all-student Gallery
+## Simple all-trainee Gallery

-- (list of students, list of projects, generates expected links to each project)
+- (list of trainees, list of projects, generates expected links to each project)
-- Allows students to quickly test if their site naming is correct (and demonstrates to them WHY it matters with 40 students)
+- Allows trainees to quickly test if their site naming is correct (and demonstrates to them WHY it matters with 40 trainees)
 - get grads involved